ballerina-platform/module-ballerina-grpc/grpc-ballerina/Module.md

 // The gRPC service is attached to the listener. service HelloWorld on new grpc:Listener(9090) {

-    //This `resource` is triggered when a new client connection is initialized. remote function lotsOfGreetings(stream<string, grpc:Error?> clientStream)
+    // This function is triggered when a new client connection is initialized. remote function lotsOfGreetings(stream<string, grpc:Error?> clientStream)
                                                         returns string|error {
-        //Iterate through the client stream
+        // Iterate through the client stream
-        error? e = clientStream.forEach(function(string name) {
+        check clientStream.forEach(function(string name) {
             // Handle the message sent from the stream here });
-        //A nil value is returned once the client stream is ended if (e is ()) {
+        // A nil value is returned once the client stream is ended
-            return "Ack";
+        // Return server response to the client. return "Ack";
-        } else if (e is error) {
-            // Handle the error sent by the client here }
     }
 }
 ```